-Homicide grief expert Lu Redmond has estimated that there are 7 to 10 close relatives (not including friends, neighbours, and co-workers) for each victim.
+Homicide grief expert, Lu Redmond, has estimated that there are 7 to 10 close relatives (not including friends, neighbours, and co-workers) for each victim.
 These close relatives will all process their pain and grief differently, and will each need to work through it with the support of each other.
-He describes many factors that influence the grieving process for homicide survivors including:
+Redmond describes many factors that influence the grieving process for homicide survivors including:

-- The ages of the survivor and the victim at the time of the homicide; - The survivor's physical and emotional state before the murder; - The survivor's prior history of trauma; - The way in which their loved one died; - Whether the survivor can make use of or has any social support systems; - Cultural and social factors may also have a great impact on the grieving process.
+- The ages of the survivor and the victim at the time of the homicide; - The survivor's physical and emotional state before the murder; - The survivor's prior history of trauma; - How their loved one died; - Whether the survivor can make use of or has any social support systems; and - Cultural and social factors may also have a great impact on the grieving process.